ShaniRom/ShaniRom/README.md

-# Hi, Welcome to my git
+# Welcome to my Git
-My name is Shani, I am a Junior Full Stack Developer.
+Hi, name is Shani.
+I am a Junior Full Stack Developer.

 [ :link: My Linkedin Profile](https://www.linkedin.com/in/shani-rom-0a8b3a242/)